adobe/log-parser/README.md

 All reports are stored in the directory `log-parser-reports/export/`.

+If you are using an SDK to control the log parsing, you may want to override the method `fetchValueMapPrintable` to provide a more suitable export of the data.
+For mor information on this please refer to the chapter describing this topic.

 ### Exporting Results to a CSV File
 We have the possibility to export the log data results into a CSV file.
 This is done by calling the methods `LogData#exportLogDataToCSV`.